Skip to Content

 Instructions

 Fit your stand mixer with the paddle attachment.
-In it’s bowl, combine the flour, powdered sugar, and salt.
+In the mixer bowl, combine the flour, powdered sugar, and salt.
 Stir on low to combine.
 Cut the butter into small chunks, and add them to the flour mixture one at a time while the mixer is running.
 Continue to mix until it is all worked into the dry ingredients, and the mix looks like slightly clumpy sand.

 Remove it from the bowl to a sheet of plastic wrap and press it together gently to form a ball, then wrap it with the wrap and press it into a disc.
 Refrigerate for at least 2 hours before rolling and baking.
 It can be kept in the refrigerator for up to three days.